pagopa/io-react-native-cbor/README.md

 yarn add @pagopa/io-react-native-cbor
 ```

-#### Additional setup
+### Additional setup

 #### Android

-In orded to make this package work on Android you need to add this to the root `build.gradle` file:
+In order to make this package work on Android you need to add this to the root `build.gradle` file:

 ```gradle
 allprojects {